vikas72h/CODSOFT/README.md

 ## Results

 The model was trained and evaluated using Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and R² Score to predict sales accurately.
 Visualizations were created to analyze advertising impact and sales trends.

+# Task 5: Credit Card Fraud Detection

+This project uses Machine Learning to identify fraudulent credit card transactions.
+The dataset was cleaned, analyzed, and visualized using Python to build an effective fraud detection model.

+## Tools Used

+* Python
+* Pandas
+* NumPy
+* Matplotlib
+* Seaborn
+* Scikit-Learn

+## Project Steps

+* Data Cleaning
+* Duplicate Record Removal
+* Data Visualization
+* Feature Scaling
+* Train-Test Split
+* Logistic Regression Model
+* Model Evaluation

+## Results

+The model was trained and evaluated using Accuracy Score, Precision, Recall, F1-Score, Confusion Matrix, and Classification Report to classify transactions as Fraudulent or Genuine.